 Identifying a workflow that takes a set (array) as input

-You will know a workflow takes a set of inputs (rather than a single file) by the input file type in the workflow configuration card.
+You will know a workflow takes a set of inputs (rather than a single file) by the input variable file Type in the workflow configuration card.

-Input is a single entity: variable type = "File"
+Input is a single entity: Input variable file type = File

-Input is sets of entities: variable type = "Array[File]"
+Input is a set of entities: Input variable file type = Array[File]